 - Relatedness.
 To build motivation through relatedness, Student engagement and trainer rapport are maintained through videos of the program’s founder that students encounter regularly throughout the program.
 Those videos infuse empathy, friendly positivity, and encouragement throughout the program, as well as pull students back to the big picture, reconnecting them to their motivation.

 Emotional experience.
-The student will likely have a full spectrum of experiences when taking the advocacy course diligently.
 The program anticipates this and regularly suggests consulting with an Ally, such as a trusted friend, counselor, peer, coach, or other direct services provider, in order to process feelings, get a new perspective, or seek additional help.